105hua/ResNet50_BrainTumorDetection/README.md

 As you can see, the model makes very few incorrect decisions, with the large majority of predicted labels matching the true label.

+## How to Setup

+If you'd like to experiment with this project in any way,

 ## References

 Cancer Research UK.
 (2023).
 Survival for brain and spinal cord tumours.
 [Online].
 Cancer Research UK.
 Last Updated: 16 June 2023.
 Available at: https://www.cancerresearchuk.org/about-cancer/brain-tumours/survival [Accessed 18 June 2024].